LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 ```

 This confirms what we inferred from the plot,
-except it finds the minumum upt to many more digits of accuracy.
+except it finds the minumum up to many more digits of accuracy.

 Now let's try to break it: